 To resize the table in both dimensions, drag the selection handle at the lower-right corner.

 To exit the table formatting mode in Live view, press Esc or click outside the table.
-You can use Modify > Table menu options to modify the table further.
+You can use Edit > Table menu options to modify the table further.

 The width of the adjacent column also changes, so you actually resize two columns.
 Visual feedback shows you how the columns will adjust; the overall table width does not change.